- Hydration plays a crucial role in maintaining fluid balance, water composition, and individual needs.

 4. Monitor Environmental Conditions

 In hot climates or high-altitude areas where fluid loss occurs more easily, pay close attention to your surroundings.
-Elevated hydration is required when there is increased physical activity because of increased perspiration.
+Increased hydration is necessary during heightened physical activity due to more sweating.

 5. Integrate Hydration Habits